Bears-R-Us/arkouda-njit/README.md

 python module_configuration.py --ak_loc=/complete/path/to/arkouda/ --pkg_path=/complete/path/to/arkouda-njit/arachne/ | bash
 ```

-The above script will pipe the following three commands to terminal that installs Arachne using pip, copies the Arkouda server modules to a temporary file, and combines them with the Arachne server modules to build the enhanced `arkouda_server`.
+The above command will pipe the following three commands to terminal that installs Arachne using pip, copies the Arkouda server modules to a temporary file, and combines them with the Arachne server modules to build the enhanced `arkouda_server`.
 ```bash
 pip install -U /complete/path/to/arkouda-njit/arachne/client cp /complete/path/to/arkouda/ServerModules.cfg ~/TmpServerModules.cfg.1683320760